 Our Licensing & Information Services team is often the first point of contact for our organization.
 They provide information and assistance to our licensed businesses and consumers on their rights, responsibilities, and options under the laws that we are responsible for.

-As you close your laptop, you’re grateful that a day in the life of a Licensing and Information Officer is never the same as the day before.
-Being involved in projects that require you to obtain, review and process specific information is of great value to our organization.
+As you close your laptop, you’re grateful that a day in the life of a Licensing & Information Officer is never the same as the day before.
+Being involved in projects that require you to obtain, review and process specific information is of a great value to our organization.
 You appreciate the ability to be involved with other departments and you are grateful for the opportunity to learn something new every single day.

 Think you might want to join our team?